aplib/aplib.github.io/pub/SIATM/SIATM_as_a_universal_data_storage_and_exchange_format.md

 ---
 layout: default
-title: SIATM as a universal data storage and exchange format
+title: Data storage and exchange format
 description: SIATM is offered as a universal data exchange and serialization format
 ---